Section 1040: tennis centres

 Scat Code: 277 Suffix S

-This is a specialist class of property, to be valued by Specialists in each Business Unit.
+This is a specialist class of property, to be valued by Valuers in each Business Unit.

 The Class Co-Ordination Team has overall responsibility for the co-ordination of this class.
 Contact details are in VP and CCT Members.
 The team is responsible for approach, accuracy and consistency of valuations.
 The team will deliver Practice Notes describing the valuation basis for revaluation and provide advice as necessary during the life of the rating lists.
 Caseworkers and referencers have a responsibility to: